 Symptoms of Potatoes with Early Blight

 Early blight rarely affects young plants.
 Symptoms first occur on the lower or oldest leaves of the plant.
-Dark, brown spots appear on this older foliage and, as the disease progresses, enlarge, takin on an angular shape.
-These lesions often look like a target and, in fact, the disease is sometimes referred to as target spot.
+Dark, brown spots appear on this older foliage and, as the disease progresses, enlarge, taking on an angular shape.
+These lesions often look like a target, and, in fact, the disease is sometimes referred to as target spot.

 Potato Early Blight Treatment

 The spores and mycelia of the pathogen survive in infested plant debris and soil, in infected tubers and in overwintering host crops and weeds.
-Spores are produced when temperatures are between 41-86 F. (5-30 C.) with alternating periods of wetness and dryness.
-These spores are then spread through wind, splashing rain and irrigation water.
+Spores are produced when temperatures are between 41 and 86 degrees F. (5-30 C.) with alternating periods of wetness and dryness.
+These spores are then spread through wind, splashing rain, and irrigation water.
 They gain entry via wounds caused by mechanical injury or insect feeding.
-Lesions begin to appear 2-3 days after the initial infection.
+Lesions begin to appear two or three days after the initial infection.

 Avoid overhead irrigation and allow for sufficient aeration between plants to allow the foliage to dry as quickly as possible.
-Practice a 2-year crop rotation.
-That is, do not replant potatoes or other crops in this family for 2 years after a potato crop has been harvested.
+Practice a two year crop rotation.
+That is, do not replant potatoes or other crops in this family for two years after a potato crop has been harvested.

 Keep the potato plants healthy and stress free by providing adequate nutrition and sufficient irrigation, especially later in the growing season after flowering when plants are most susceptible to the disease.

 Only dig the tubers up when they are completely mature to prevent damaging them.
 Any damage done at harvest can additionally facilitate the disease.